 The determinations for each stage of the process for extending Critical Dates due to Unavoidable Delay must be done on a case-by-case basis by the vendor.
 Please see the Q&A on COVID-19: Unavoidable Delay & Critical Dates.

 The timing of remobilization and the Second Notice for Unavoidable Delays should not be governed by whether the ‘outbreak” itself continues or whether the Government of Ontario’s emergency declaration and stay-at-home order is still in place.
 The COVID-19 outbreak is an Unavoidable Delay event and it is the impacts of the outbreak on the delivery of the home (including the remobilization period) which determine when the Second Notice should be sent.
-For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice so long as the order itself does not prevent or impact the delivery of the home.
+For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice.

 Do not send out the Second Notice until you are ready.
 You must take this exercise seriously and act prudently but reasonably in assessing the extra time needed.